-Vault Clinical Operations: Supporting the study process and method control, providing a single system of record for shared CTMS, TMF, and study start-up content.
+Vault Clinical Operations: Supporting the study process and method control, providing a single system of record for shared CTMS, TMF and study start-up content.

-Vault RIM Suite: Supporting the planning, execution, and oversight of all regulatory activities within a single, unified Regulatory Information Management (RIM) application.
+Vault RIM Suite: Supporting the planning, execution and oversight of all regulatory activities within a single, unified Regulatory Information Management (RIM) application.

-Vault Safety: Supporting the collection, management, and real-time oversight of adverse events.
+Vault Safety: Supporting the collection, management and real-time oversight of adverse events.

-Vault PromoMats: Supporting commercial and scientific disclosure, providing digital asset management, review, and distribution capabilities.
+Vault PromoMats: Supporting commercial and scientific disclosure, providing digital asset management, review and distribution capabilities.

 Service Integration and Management (SIAM)

 Service Integration and Management (SIAM) is an approach for managing and integrating multiple service provides.
 It aims to unify internal and external service providers, delivering end-to-end services that meet specific business requirements.
-This replaces the traditional approach, where service providers are managed in isolation, with separate processes and expectations, often resulting in hand-off issues and/or “finger-pointing”.
+This replaces the traditional approach, where service providers would be managed in isolation, with separate processes and expectations, often resulting in hand-off issues and/or “finger-pointing”.